adiozdaniel/ascii-art/README.md

 To start the web server:
 - Navigate to /cmd: `cd cmd`
 - Start the server by entering: `go run . -web`
-The server will start as long as the first arguement is '-web' flag.
+The server will start as long as the first argument is '-web' flag.

 ## Features